National Book Store: Brand image

 The brand name of National Book Store was thought of by Socorro Ramos, one of the co-founders.
-No marketing research was conducted and was done on Ramos' impulse, taking the book store name from the National Cash Register machine, a brand that was popular at the time of the book store's founding.
+No marketing research was conducted and was done on Ramos' impulse, taking the book store name from the National Cash Register machine, a popular brand at the time of the book store's founding.

-For fifty years from the book store's establishment, the logo designed by Ramos herself was used, which consists of the store's name on a white background surrounded by a red and white stripe design.
-Ramos first came up with a logo by placing the store's name in a striped wrapper with her children finding the logo satisfactory.
+For fifty years from the book store's establishment, the logo, designed by Ramos herself, was used, which consists of the store's name on a white background surrounded by a red and white stripe design.
+Ramos' first logo was created by placing the store's name in a striped wrapper, and her children found the logo satisfactory.

-A new logo was adopted in 1996 following a proposal from Ramos' children and grandchildren which features the store's name in a more modern font on a red background.
-In a vote made within the company, 15 voted for adopting the new logo with only Ramos herself voting against the change.
-The new logo design was a commissioned work by a Singapore-based company that also came up with a new store layout design.
+A new logo was adopted in 1996 following a proposal from Ramos' children and grandchildren, which features the store's name in a more modern font on a red background.
+In a vote made within the company, 15 voted for adopting the new logo, with only Ramos herself voting against the change.
+The new logo design was commissioned by a Singapore-based company that also created a new store layout design.

 A new store design was executed in 2016, starting with its branch in SM City North EDSA.
-National Book Store collaborated with French design firm Malherbe for a new and more modern and contemporary design for their book store outlets.
+National Book Store collaborated with French design firm Malherbe for a new, more modern and contemporary design for their book store outlets.